 “Bernie’s Game” – Terry Lovell

-Bernie Ecclestone is the man who made Formula One – transformed it, in the eyes of FIA President Max Mosley and many others, from a niche sport followed by a few devout enthusiast into a multi-billion dollar global business to rival the World Cup and the Olympics.
+Bernie Ecclestone transformed Formula 1 from a niche sport followed by a few devout enthusiast into a multi-billion dollar global business to rival the World Cup and the Olympics.

 Ecclestone is a controversial figure.
 Hated by sporting purists and former business rivals alike, and regarded with intense suspicion by many other commentators.
 His ultra-expensive deals are clouded in utmost secrecy.